-NEET 2019 New Rules and Dress Code, For Male & Female – In the past few years this has been part of the new rules and regulations,where a strict dress code has to be adhered to in order to gain entry into the exam hall.The NEET 2019 that is to be held twice a year in the months of February and May have become very strict because to make sure that the students do not conceal chits or communication equipment.Also there will be a mandatory frisking by security personnel and it should be easy for them to search the students,that is why this dress code has been implemented.
+NEET 2019 New Rules and Dress Code, For Male & Female – In the past few years this has been part of the new rules and regulations,where a strict dress code has to be adhered to in order to gain entry into the exam hall.The NEET 2019 that is to be held once a year in the month of May 5th date and have become very strict because to make sure that the students do not conceal chits or communication equipment.Also there will be a mandatory frisking by security personnel and it should be easy for them to search the students,that is why this dress code has been implemented.

 NEET 2019 New Rules and Dress Code, For Male & Female

 The general dress rules are stated as follows –

 - IF the student wants to wear a traditional or custom dress then they need to come to the venue at eight thirty am.